klusta-team/spikedetekt/README.md

 Note that you can specify an ordered list of .dat files, which will be concatenated before spikes are detected.

 There are also a lot of optional parameters.
-You should specify these if you want to override the default parameters, whose value appears in the file spikedetekt/spikedetekt/defaultparameters.py.
-Note that
+You should specify these in your parameter file if you want to override the default parameters, whose value appears in the file spikedetekt/spikedetekt/defaultparameters.py.
+Note that the parameter files are also python scripts, but again you don't need to worry about this, just think of them as text files.
+The values of the other parameters, and their default values, are below.
+Feel free to ignore

     DTYPE = "i2" # ">i2" (> means big-endian), "i4", "f2"
     # see http://docs.scipy.org/doc/numpy/reference/arrays.dtypes.html#arrays-dtypes-constructing